 4. Synergistic Governance: The "Synergy Stack"

-A well-governed organisation uses all four frameworks simultaneously.
-The exam frequently tests where a specific activity fits within the NIST Function Allocation.
-Understanding how the frameworks layer together is a higher-order skill that most candidates neglect.
+A well-governed organization uses all four frameworks simultaneously.
+The exam frequently tests where a specific activity fits within the NIST function allocation.
+Understanding how the frameworks layer together is a higher-order skill many candidates neglect.

 NIST Function Allocation — A Common Exam Test Point